 Since Farm Credit Foundations and its affiliated employers are Government Sponsored Entities (GSE), many of the required notices do not apply to Farm Credit.
 Therefore, these notices are being distributed voluntarily.

-When key parts of the health care law take effect in 2014, there will be a new way to buy health insurance: the Health Insurance Marketplace.
+When key parts of the health care law took effect in 2014, a new way to buy health insurance was created: the Health Insurance Marketplace.
 To assist you as you evaluate options for you and your family, this notice provides some basic information about the new Marketplace and employment-based health coverage offered by your employer.

 View Marketplace Exchange Notice